humdrum-tools/humdrum-documentation/guide/ch14/index.md

 Incidentally, Humdrum provides a <span class="tool">num</span> command that can be used to insert numbers in data records.
 The
 <span class="tool">num</span> command supports an elaborate set of
-options, but is not used often, so we won\'t describe it here.
+options, but is not used often, so we won't describe it here.
 The following command renumbers all of the barlines in an input so that the first measure begins with the number 72.
 (Refer to the *Humdrum Reference Manual* for details regarding <span class="tool">num</span>.)